jessequinn/hbsis/README.md

 The following web application consists of two backends (one api and another postgresql server) and the frontend.
 Both the api and frontend are programmed around Flask and python.

+A user registration has been created to allow individial sessions to be stored.
+Users can add or remove city forecast registrations and view upto 5 days of forecasts.

 Backend 1: